 Buying temporary crown cement over-the-counter

-This Glass Ionomer Cement (GIC) includes two parts that you need to mix to create the cement.
+This Glass Ionomer Cement (GIC) is a temporary dental cement for a broken tooth and includes two parts that you need to mix to create the cement.
 It may not look like much but it's the best selling crown cement on Amazon.
 One customer says:

 “First of all, I used to be a dental assistant so I do know the products dentists use.
 This particular product is absolutely wonderful, when used correctly.
 Follow the instructions properly and you will have no Problems.
 I had a filling come out of my lateral Incisor, and this product work great!
 I did one filling and coat, then about 10 minutes later, did one more coat.
 It hold perfectly and looks great!
 I would definitely reccomend this product!”